hackerspace-ntnu/website-next/README.md

 ## Commit messages

 We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
 This is to ensure that we have a consistent way of writing commit messages and to make it easier to generate changelogs.
 Try to follow the guidelines as closely as possible.

+## Code quality

+- In react we want to use functions instead of const variables with arrow function syntax to keep the code as consistant as possible.
+An exception is when using the forwardRef hook, then we need to use the arrow function syntax.
+- Only use default export for pages or layouts etc. For components we want to use named exports.
+This is to make it easier to find the components in the codebase.